simonweniger/agentkit/docs/getting_started/concepts.md

 ## Action

-Action is a core concept in ActionWeaver, where each Action corresponds to a function within the OpenAI realm.
-In ActionWeaver, you have the capability to convert any Python function into an action that your agent can dispatch by merely adding an action decorator, as demonstrated in the example above.
+Action is a core concept in Agentkit, where each Action corresponds to a function within the OpenAI realm.
+In Agentkit, you have the capability to convert any Python function into an action that your agent can dispatch by merely adding an action decorator, as demonstrated in the example above.
 The agent will utilize the function's docstring as the description for the OpenAI API.

 ### Grouping and Extending Actions Through Inheritance

-Users can also inherit actions from parent ActionWeaver agent class.
+Users can also inherit actions from parent Agentkit agent class.
 In this example below, , creating a powerful and extensible design pattern.

 In the example below, we wrap the [LangChain Google search](https://python.langchain.com/docs/integrations/tools/google_search) as a method.
 With inheritance, the new agent can utilize the Google search tool method as well as any other actions defined in the parent classes.
 This structure makes it simple to compose agent upon existing code.